Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Method

 \subsection{Contrastive Optimization Module}

-To mitigate this problem, we design a Contrastive Optimization Module (COM), which employs contrastive learning to increase the semantic separation between different sound classes and improve robustness to acoustic variations.
+To mitigate the issue of insufficiently discriminative audio embeddings, we design a Contrastive Optimization Module (COM), which employs contrastive learning to enhance semantic separation between different sound classes and improve robustness to acoustic variations.

-\textbf{Audio Signal Augmentation.} To improve robustness under acoustic perturbations, we randomly apply waveform-level perturbations $\epsilon$ (additive noise, reverb, pitch shift) to the raw waveform $A_a$ to obtain $A_a' = g(A_a)$, here $g$ is the augmentation operator following WavAugment \cite{kharitonov2021data,jiang2020speech}.
-The augmented audio is encoded as $E_a'=\mathcal{E}_a(A_a', \epsilon)$ and passed through AQM with shared parameters, producing the corresponding query set $Q'$.
-Both $Q$ and $Q'$ provide disentangled and semantically grounded audio representations.
+\textbf{Audio Signal Augmentation.} To improve robustness under acoustic perturbations, we apply waveform-level augmentations to the raw audio signal.
+The pipeline first resamples audio to $16$\,kHz, center-crops or pads to a fixed duration, and normalizes to $[-1,1]$.
+We then generate an augmented counterpart $A_a' = g(A_a)$ using WavAugment \cite{kharitonov2021data,jiang2020speech}, where $g$ applies a chain of time-domain effects: reverberation ($r \in [20,40]$), pitch shift ($\Delta p \in [-150,150]$ cents), dynamic-range compression, and volume jitter ($\mathrm{SNR} \in [10,20]$ dB).
+Parameter ranges are summarized in supplementary.
+Crucially, only COM processes the augmented branch: the clean waveform $A_a$ drives the main segmentation path via $E_a = \mathcal{E}_a(A_a)$, while the augmented waveform $A_a'$ is exclusively used by COM to produce $E_a' = \mathcal{E}_a(A_a')$ and corresponding query set $Q'$.
+This design ensures semantic content remains intact while introducing moderate acoustic variations for robust representation learning.

 \textbf{Contrastive Learning.} Given the refined query set $Q=\{q_i\}_{i=1}^{n}$ and its augmented counterpart $Q'=\{q_i'\}_{i=1}^{n}$, we apply a projector $\phi(\cdot)$ and $\ell_2$-normalization to each query: